- Spirit of Enderby

-Along the Koryak Coast there are many beautiful fiords (bukhtas or bays) and none are more beautiful than Bukhta Natalii.
-This fiord has two smaller fiords that drain into it from the south; called Bukhta Pavla and Bukhta Petra (named after St Peter and St Paul by Commander Vitus Bering).
+Along the Koryak Coast there are many beautiful fjords (bukhtas or bays) and none are more beautiful than Bukhta Natalii.
+This fjord has two smaller fjords that drain into it from the south; called Bukhta Pavla and Bukhta Petra (named after St Peter and St Paul by Commander Vitus Bering).

 Much of the southern Govena Peninsula was recently made into a State Reserve.
-There are a number of fiords included in the Reserve; one of the most spectacular is Tintikun Lagoon.
+There are a number of fjords included in the Reserve; one of the most spectacular is Tintikun Lagoon.